TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 # Rollup to Rolldown

-* Package builds use Rollup directly as requirements too complex to do through Vite
-* Need to transform and bundle TypeScript source as JavaScript, as well as generating and bundling `.d.ts` type files
+Package builds use Rollup directly as my requirements were too complex for Vite.
+I need to transform and bundle TypeScript source as JavaScript, as well as generating and bundling `.d.ts` type files.

-* Rollup has no direct support for type files
-* Need to use a plugin to bundle type files which takes as input the per source file type files generated by the TypeScript compiler
-* Managed to implement with a two pass approach
+Vite (and Rollup) have no direct support for type files.
+I use a plugin to bundle type files which takes as input the per source file type files generated by the TypeScript compiler.
+I use a two pass approach.

 ```js
 import typescript from "@rollup/plugin-typescript";